Trueform General Portable Spa Pool

 If using chorine, maintain Free Chlorine level of 3-5 ppm on test kit, and if the spa is fitted with an Ozone unit then maintain level of 1-3 ppm on test kit.
 The actual amount required will vary from pool to pool depending on use and bather loading.
 A very general guide would be 1 teaspoon per bather per day.

 - WATER TESTING: Test pool at least weekly with test strips.
 Refer back of test strip bottle for guide to ideal levels.
 If using any additional chemicals such as; Enhance, Stainaway, refer weekly top up dose recommendations.

 - Monthly bring a sample in to the shop for a full water test analysis in the bottle provided for a back up test on the lab.
 As well as a back up service this will also help us tell you when it is time to empty the spa.
 If in doubt ASK!

 - MAINTENANCE: 2 Weekly: Remove and hose the filter cartridge(s)

 - 2-3 MONTHLY - depending on use, drain and refill the spa.
-Drain tap is now located to the right of the keypad on the outside of the spa.
+Drain tap is now located near to the keypad on the outside of the spa.
 Unscrew the cap and pull out the valve to open it.
 This is time do to any cleaning etc required and chemically clean the filter cartridge using a proper Cartridge Cleaner.
-Spa acrylic surface is best wiped down with a damp towel and any stubborn stains removed with a non abrasive cleaner such as “Meth’s” or ‘Squeaky Clean’ Surface Cleaner.
+Spa acrylic surface is best wiped down with a damp towel and any stubborn stains removed with a non abrasive cleaner such as “Methylated Spirits”.

 - CARE OF CEDAR CABINET: For best results re oil the cabinet approximately every 6 months with an oil based timber stain until the timber stops absorbing the oil.
 The original finish is currently Wattyl Forestwood ‘Rustic Oak’ or “Black Bean”.